shixun404/TetriX/README.md

-# TetriX: Decentralized and Resilient Multi-Agent Schedulers for HPC Clusters
+# TetriX: A Decentralized and Resilient Multi-Agent Scheduler for HPC Clusters
 TetriX is an advanced task scheduler designed for high-performance computing (HPC) clusters.
 Utilizing a decentralized and resilient approach, TetriX employs a network of agents for resource management, aiming for near-optimal outcomes and surpassing traditional human heuristics.

 ## Features (Under Development)